Monthly Income Investments for 2022

 A well-balanced portfolio of higher risk loans with higher interest rates and better returns, combined with a selection of loans to lower-risk borrowers should deliver annualized returns in the region of 10 per cent (10%) to 12 per cent (12%).

 Well, there you have it.
-3 investments for monthly income seekers that are accessible, and generating more than 8 per cent (8%) yields in 2020.
+3 investments that pay monthly income that are accessible, and which produce more than 8 yields in excess of 8% is 2021.

 If you want to maximize the monthly income potential of your existing retirement account or investment portfolio, first make sure you are using the best type of investing vehicle.
 A self-directed IRA or 401(k) will give you the freedom to make your own investment decisions, as well as invest in a wide range of alternatives to the stock market.